shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-change-passwords.md

 <properties
-   pageTitle="Cambio de sus contraseñas de StorSimple | Microsoft Azure" description="Describe cómo usar el servicio StorSimple Manager para cambiar sus contraseñas de administrador de dispositivos y de StorSimple Snapshot Manager." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Change your StorSimple passwords | Microsoft Azure" description="Describes how to use the StorSimple Manager service to change your StorSimple Snapshot Manager and device administrator passwords." services="storsimple" documentationCenter="NA" authors="alkohli"